-or Nancy, her given name, is the one who discovered the sport.
-She sets up the caching adventures, downloads the cache information into Geepers (the GPS) and keeps the team's backpack loaded with supplies.
-Nancy drives the cachemobile over hill, over dale and often times, the dusty trail.
-She also designs, produces and maintains all of the 288 plus cache hides that are owned by the Deadliest Cachers.
+is the one who discovered geocaching.
+She sets up the caching adventures and keeps the backpack loaded with supplies.
+In addition, Nancy drives the cachemobile over hill, over dale and often times, the dusty trail.
+She also designs, produces and maintains all of the many cache hides and adventure labs owned by the Deadliest Cachers.

 Marie is a retired school teacher.
 In her free time she enjoys gardening, gourmet cooking and studying the Bible.